shopsmart/ClJ/README.md

     }
 ```

 * One for dynamically calling Clojure using a form similar to "do".
-With this form, clojure functions
+With this form, Clojure functions
 can be passed easily to Clojure functions.
 The DSL also provides a lexically-scoped implementation
 of "let".
 See the tests for documentation on what is supported.
-Here is an example, from the integration
+Here is an example, from the integration tests:
-tests:

 ```java